qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/editing_geometry_attributes.rst

 change anything when it is used on the outer ring of the polygon.

 .. index::
-   single: Digitizing; Reshape Feature
+   single: Digitizing; Reshape Feature, Digitizing; Extend lines

 Reshape Features
 ----------------

 You can reshape line and polygon features using the |reshape|
 :sup:`Reshape Features` icon on the toolbar.
 It replaces the line or polygon part from the first to the last intersection with the original line.
+The
+|reshape| :sup:`Reshape Features` tool also helps you extend linestring
+geometries: simply begin or end the reshape line at either the first or last point of the existing line.

-With polygons, this can sometimes lead to unintended results.
+With polygons, reshaping can sometimes lead to unintended results.
 It is mainly useful to replace smaller parts of a polygon, not for major overhauls, and the reshape line is not allowed to cross several polygon rings, as this would generate an invalid polygon.